redbubble/fluentd-plugin-annotation-filter/README.md

 1. Put your test lines into the file
 1. Watch the output

 This is not a particularly nice way to develop anything, but it does _work_.
+You'll then need to copy the modified source code _back_ into this repository.

 ### Tests